Link Search Menu Expand Document

 Docker

-Docker containers allow you to define a VM-like environment specified by a series of steps in a Docker configuration file (Dockerfile), and then run your environment on various host platforms (e.g. Linux, Mac, Windows).
+Docker containers allow you to define a VM-like environment specified by a series of steps in a Docker configuration file (Dockerfile), and then run your environment on various host platforms (e.g. Linux, MacOS, Chrome OS).
 We use Docker containers to run our Development Environment, as well as to run binaries on the Google Cloud platform.

 Table of contents